“I was new to the community and the program helped me meet other moms. I love all the tips on how to read with my kids.”

-It's fun and it builds literacy skills!
-And what better way is there to learn than to sing together?
-Using Sesame Street and Barney as a model, this workshop shows fun ways to integrate more music and rhythm into daily life and education.
+Using lively shows like Sesame Street as a model, this workshop shows fun ways to integrate more music and rhythm into daily life and education.

-Think of all the ways that you use math everyday.
-Now imagine trying to teach your child about all of those ideas!
-In this workshop WETA uses the wonder and excitement of Curious George to show that math skills can be taught — and learned — with fun and enthusiasm.
+This workshop uses the wonder and excitement of Curious George or Peg + Cat to show that math skills can be taught — and learned — with fun and enthusiasm.